• Skip to main content

 4

 Racial Justice: The fair and just treatment of members of all racial groups, such that equitable opportunities and outcomes are possible for all members of society.
-Minorities have historically been oppressed and restricted from resources that mainstream American’s enjoy.
+Minorities have historically been oppressed and restricted from resources that mainstream Americans enjoy.
 Efforts in this area will alleviate oppression for specific minority groups.

-Poverty and Economic Justice: The creation of opportunities for every person to have a dignified, productive, and creative life by access to goods, education, jobs, and resource.
+Poverty and Economic Justice: The creation of opportunities for every person to have a dignified, productive, and creative life by access to goods, education, jobs, and resources.
 Marginalized peoples have historically been restricted from access and remain impoverished.
 Efforts in this area will increase access to resources that have historically been restricted to marginalized groups, often people of color.

 Climate Justice: A set of rights and obligations, which corporations, individuals, and governments have towards vulnerable people who are / will be disproportionately affected by climate change.
 Marginalized communities have often been built in environmentally fragile or harsh areas and are the first to be impacted by climate change.
 Efforts in this area will reduce the impact of climate change on marginalized peoples.

-Other: If “Other” is selected, please include any information on how your efforts in your focus area impact racial, economic and/or climate justice.
+Other: If “Other” is selected, please include any information on how your efforts in your focus area impact racial, economic, and/or climate justice.
 Examples of services in this category could include health and wellbeing, reproductive rights, services to youth and families, the homeless, mentally ill individuals, etc.

 Thank you for your application!
 A member of the Share the Plate Committee will contact you regarding the status of your application and to gather any clarifying information if needed.